-Currently, 36% of investments held are Sustainable Investments, this comprised of 18% environmental that are not EU Taxonomy aligned, 18% social.
-This is following the sustainable investment methodology and do no significant harm as outlined below.
-Please note that in future reporting periods, the proportion of sustainable investments could be higher or lower, whilst still above the overall commitment.
+The fund has not set a sustainable objective, however, is voluntarily disclosing the Sustainable Investments held within the portfolio which is 27%, following the sustainable investment methodology outlined below.
+Please note that in future reporting periods, the proportion of sustainable investments could be higher, lower, or 0%.